aiidateam/aiida-tutorials/docs/pages/2020_Oxford/index.rst

    graphics controller to VMSVGA.

-These are the hands-on materials from the 1-day AiiDA tutorial, part of the `Wannier90 v3.0: new features and applications  <http://www.wannier.org/events/school-oxford-2020/>`_, that should have been held on March 25-27, 2020 in Oxford (UK) but was converted to a virtual online event (as discussed on the online page).
+These are the hands-on materials from the 1-day AiiDA tutorial, part of the `Wannier90 v3.0: new features and applications  <http://www.wannier.org/events/school-2020-virtual-edition/>`_, that should have been held on March 25-27, 2020 in Oxford (UK) but was converted to a "Virtual Edition" (as discussed on the online page).

 AiiDA-Wannier90 hands-on